infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 This will generate a `index.js` file from your `index.ts` file.

 ## Step 6: Use the shared ESLint configuration in the mobile app

+Now we'll use the utility we just made and add it to the React Native app.
+Let’s get started!

 1. Navigate to the mobile app: